 In terms of theory, the majority of the notes in this line are all from the G7 bebop scale, however in Freddie’s solo you don’t hear scales, you hear music.

 The line has shape and forward motion from one sound to the next, not a static scale devoid of any musicality.
 Herein lies the difference between improvising with scales and musical language.

 The goal of improvising is to create musical phrases that communicate with the listener.

-You need to turn those scales, instrumental techniques, and theory knowledge into a musical language, into music that people actually want to listen to.
-To do this you must spend a lot of time transcribing and developing your own language over common chords and progressions.
+You need to turn those scales, instrumental techniques, and theory knowledge into a musical language that people actually want to listen to.
+This means devoting time to transcribing language over common chords and progressions.